Islet cell transplantation

 Islet transplantation is the transplantation of isolated islets from a donor pancreas into another person.
-It is an experimental treatment for type 1 diabetes mellitus.
+It is a treatment for type 1 diabetes.
 Once transplanted, the islets begin to produce insulin, actively regulating the level of glucose in the blood.

 Islets are usually infused into the person's liver.
 If the cells are not from a genetically identical donor the person's body will recognize them as foreign and the immune system will begin to attack them as with any transplant rejection.
 To prevent this immunosuppressant drugs are used.
 A study from 2005 showed that islet transplantation has progressed to the point that 58% of the people were insulin independent one year after the operation.
 A review published 2016 reported a 50 – 70% rate of insulin independence after five years, in five studies from leading transplant centers published 2005 – 2012.

 In the period from 1999 to 2004, 471 people with type 1 diabetes received islet transplants at 43 institutions worldwide.

+Donislecel (Lantidra) allogeneic (donor) pancreatic islet cellular therapy was approved for medical use in the United States in June 2023.

 History

 The concept of islet transplantation is not new.
 Investigators as early as the English surgeon Charles Pybus (1882–1975) attempted to graft pancreatic tissue to cure diabetes.
-Most, however, credit the recent era of islet transplantation research to Paul Lacy's studies dating back more than three decades.
-In 1967, Lacy's group described a novel collagenase-based method (later modified by Dr. Camillo Ricordi, then working with Dr. Lacy) to isolate islets, paving the way for future in vitro and in vivo islet experiments.
-Subsequent studies showed that transplanted islets could reverse diabetes in both rodents and non-human primates.
-In a summary of the 1977 Workshop on Pancreatic Islet Cell Transplantation in Diabetes, Lacy commented on the feasibility of "islet cell transplantation as a therapeutic approach [for] the possible prevention of the complications of diabetes in man".
-Improvements in isolation techniques and immunosuppressive regimens ushered in the first human islet transplantation clinical trials in the mid-1980s.
-The first successful trial of human islet allotransplantation resulting in long-term reversal of diabetes was performed at the University of Pittsburgh in 1990.
-Yet despite continued procedural improvements, only about 10% of islet recipients in the late 1990s achieved euglycemia (normal blood glucose).
-In 2000, Dr. James Shapiro and colleagues published a report describing seven consecutive people who achieved euglycemia following islet transplantation using a steroid-free protocol and large numbers of donor islets, since referred to as the Edmonton protocol.
-This protocol has been adapted by islet transplant centers around the world and has greatly increased islet transplant success.